How will Trump's 'big, beautiful' bill affect climate change?

 What is happening to the bill?

-Congressional Republicans passed Trump's massive spending bill this week by razor-thin margins in the House and Senate, approving a package that would extend expiring tax cuts, cut the social safety net and boost immigration enforcement spending while adding an estimated $3.3 trillion to the national debt.
+Congressional Republicans passed Trump's massive spending bill by razor-thin margins in the House and Senate, approving a package that would extend expiring tax cuts, cut the social safety net and boost immigration enforcement spending while adding an estimated $3.3 trillion to the national debt.

 The bill repeals many of former President Joe Biden's green energy incentives, including some in his signature climate bill called the Inflation Reduction Act.